spring-guides/gs-async-method/README.md

 }
 ```

 Spring uses the [Jackson JSON][jackson] library to convert Facebook's JSON response into a `Page` object.
 The `@JsonIgnoreProperties` annotation signals Spring to ignore any attributes not listed in the class.
-This makes is super easy to make REST calls and produce domain objects.
+This makes it easy to make REST calls and produce domain objects.

+In this guide, we are only grabbing the `id` and the `content` for demonstration purposes.

 Create a Facebook lookup service